SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 * memory return cycles
 * critique-based pruning
 * normalized dynamic control metrics
+* dynamic equilibrium control
+* controlled oscillation between expansion and restraint
+* sync / async reasoning transitions

 This protocol does not claim that philosophy directly reduces energy consumption.

 Rather, it uses Yin-Yang and Five-Phase structures as an architectural model for controlling reasoning flow.

 ## Minimal Definition

-Yin-Yang Five-Phase Reasoning Protocol is a dynamic reasoning architecture that replaces continuous model activation with phase-based, role-distributed, self-regulating inference.
+Yin-Yang Five-Phase Reasoning Protocol is a dynamic reasoning architecture that replaces continuous model activation with phase-based, role-distributed, self-regulating inference and balance-aware reasoning control.

 ## Short Definition

 Reasoning should breathe.

 It should expand when expansion is needed.

 It should compress when compression is wiser.

 It should stop when stopping is the highest form of intelligence.

+It should return when memory contains something useful.

-And it should use control signals to decide when to move, prune, retain, or stop.
+And it should use control signals and balance logic to decide when to move, prune, retain, delay, or stop.

 ## Yin-Yang State Model